a-tofft/network-builder/README.md

-# Network Builder
+# Intro
-Yet another network configuration builder...
-Wrote this a while back to demo concepts relating to generation of network configuration for network devices and relating concepts such as:
+A simple, lightweight Network Configuration Builder & Deployer that showcases concepts related to generation of network configuration, deployment of it, pre-verification and post-verifications of deployment.
+Utilizing Github Actions for deployment.

+## Features
  - Scaling/Handling of multiple vendors, templates & "snippets"
  - Different methods of resource allocation for devices
  - CI/CD in relation to config generation